 5. Are there any other tests that can be done to confirm a false positive home pregnancy test result?

-Yes, you may get lab testing done, such as a blood test, to confirm pregnancy if you are doubtful about the positive result from a home pregnancy test.
+If you are uncertain about the positive result from your pregnancy test at home, you can confirm it with lab testing, such as a blood test.
 You need to visit a provider’s office or a lab to get the test done.
 These tests can find small amounts of hCG in blood and return highly accurate results (13).

 6. Can drinking too much water affect the accuracy of a home pregnancy test?